hirishu10/fullstack-mernapp-storelist-with-API/README.md

 - /api/users/register => Create account with this API for free to use the mern store list app
 - /api/auth => Login in the account with credentials and receive the Token

+> Note: Above APIs are from private API provider however some are publically available for users Please check out the app [https://rishuapi.vercel.app/api](https://rishuapi.vercel.app/api)

 <!-- author  -->